hecerinc/Notes-On/finanzas/chap1.md

 ![Attitudes for money](img/exhibit1.4.png)

-Immportant questions to ask youself:
+Important questions to ask youself:

 - How important is money to me?
 Why?
 - What types of spending give me satisfaction?
 - Am I a risk taker?
 - Do I need large financial reserves to feel secure?

-Effective financial plans are both economically and psychologically sounds.
+Effective financial plans are both economically and psychologically sound.
 They must not only consider your wants, needs, and financial resources, but must also realistically reflect your personality and emotional reactions to money.

 #### Money and relationships